 Having a clear view of the valuation process and understanding the various drivers affecting what the market is willing to pay is paramount if you want to base business decisions on creating value.

-At FE International, we have sold over 1,200 businesses with a combined value $1B.
+At FE International, our team has helped over 1,500 businesses in M&A transactions, with a combined value of over $50B.
 During this time we have perfected what has grown to be the online M&A industry’s most sophisticated and reliable method of establishing a business’ value.

 Learn how we value SaaS business in our SaaS Valuations guide.